On the Distribution of Partially Symmetric Codes for Automorphism Ensemble Decoding: Introduction

-For small code lengths, two criteria are crucial in the design of polar codes yielding good performance under pldec.
-First, the code needs to maximise the minimum distance to avoid poor ML performance \cite{BPL}.
-Second, the code should be partially or fully symmetric, exhibiting a meaningful affine automorphism group for AE decoding \cite{Stuttgart_AE_PC,PSMC,Paris_AE_v1}.
-In this letter, the feasibility of these high-performance codes is investigated for code lengths $N\leq 256$.
-A new design method is proposed, termed as Reed-Muller Partially Symmetric code (RM-PSC), showing that the absorption group of these codes under SC decoding is always valuable.
-Finally, we show that RM-PSC can outperform state-of-the-art polar codes constructions in terms of error correcting performance for short code lengths, while reducing decoding latency.
+To yield good performance under \gls{ae} decoding, two criteria are crucial in the design of short polar codes.
+First, the minimum distance of the code should be maximized to avoid poor performance under \gls{ml} decoding \cite{BPL}.
+Second, the code should be partially or fully symmetric, exhibiting a meaningful affine automorphism group for \gls{ae} decoding \cite{Stuttgart_AE_PC,PSMC,Paris_AE_v1}.
+In this paper, the feasibility of these high-performance codes, termed \gls{rmpsc} codes in the remainder, is investigated for code lengths $N\leq 256$.
+We prove that the absorption group of a \gls{rmpsc} code has a promising structure for \gls{ae} decoding, allowing better error-correction performance with reduced decoding latency with respect to short 5G polar codes under \gls{cascl} decoding.